Valuing a Roofing Company

 How to Value a Roofing Company

 A valuation expert will determine what market multiples are most applicable to your roofing company.
+For additional information see Valuation Multiples for a Roofing Company.
 By increasing your understanding of what your roofing company is worth, you can begin to take steps to increase the value of your business.
 This is helpful whether you are expanding, acquiring an existing company, or maximizing the value of your business before selling.
 Here are a few ideas to help increase your roofing business’s value.
 If you are searching for a more extensive valuation, schedule a free consultation with Peak Business Valuation.

 Key Success Factors

 Peak Business Valuation, business appraiser, values roofing companies regularly.
 Below are several success factors that can help distinguish your roofing business and increase its value.
 See Value Drivers for a Roofing Company for more ideas.

 Potential clients look to the internet for answers now more than ever.
 That means when they are building a new home, looking to make roof repairs, or roofing the office of their business, the first place they go to look for a roofer is Google.
 Not only is it important to have an online presence, but it is also crucial to have a good reputation to go with it.
 There are a few key elements that are essential to developing a good reputation online.

 - Great website – You don’t need to spend thousands of dollars to build a perfect website for your roofing company.
 However, a website that is simple and easy to navigate will bring in more leads for your business.
 For example, pictures of previous jobs are a great way to illustrate roofing expertise.

 - Reviews – Clients want to have the best idea possible of what they are getting before they pay for it.
 Asking for Google reviews is a great way to boost your online presence and credibility.

 - Contact – If it is difficult for a potential client to find how to contact you on Google or your website, they will continue their search elsewhere.
 Make sure your contact information is easy to find online.